Flamboy78/go-with-force/README.md

 # go-with-force

-Salesforce client writen in go to communicate with it
+Salesforce client written in go to communicate with it.